I like to tinker with my own site. I can’t help it. 🙂

 You’re looking at a new and improved site.

 I experimented with a variety of different solutions beyond WordPress to see if anything would be a better fit.
 I looked at PyroCMS, Octopress, Pelican and Statamic.
 The whole static site generator craze has me intrigued.
 A few designers and developers I respect have made the switch, including Mark Boulton and Dave Rupert.
 Ultimately though, I stuck with what I love – WordPress.
 It just has so much flexibility and support that I can’t let that go.
 Plus, it’s just fun to develop with.

-I kept all of my existing features, including my projects custom post type and taxonomies and my photo albums and taxonomies.
+I kept all of my existing features, including my projects custom post type and taxonomies.
 But this time I made a functionality plugin to store my post types and other custom theme functionality that needs to be carried over from theme to theme.

 New features include:

 - mobile first design, using Fluid Baseline Grid as a starting point.
 Older browsers get served Respond.js to maintain the responsiveness.

 - Tim Brown’s modular scale technique.
 I deviated from a strict baseline grid.